xiomaraquinonez/Blog/index.md

 ## Tuesday, 1/28

 I am beginning to work with APIs.
 I began by watching a video and completing some readings to learn more about what APIs are, what they do, and the kind of APIs that I can work with.
 API stands for Application Programming Interface and works to allow applications to communicate with one another.
 I am following the instructions on this [website.](http://apionrails.icalialabs.com/book/chapter_two)

+## Tuesday, 2/04

+An API allows a piece of software to communciate with another piece of software.
+APIs generate data in an easier way.
+To use an API, you create a URL, which is built with pre-defined blocks of data that work as keys to identify values.
+API URLs have different parts, which allow you to understand different parts of an API.
+For example, the ampersand character is used to split the key value pairs and a question mark is used to indicate the start of the query string.
+An API does not need to contain a frontend.

+**pow:** a zero-configuration Rack server that allows local apps to run locally

+**prax:** a pure Ruby alternative to Pow

+**subdomains:** a domain that is part of another domain

+**AngularJS:** a structural framework for dynamic web apps, it lets you use HTML as your template language and lets you extend HTML's syntax to express your application's components

+**Ember.js:** an open-source JavaScript web framework

+**JSON:** stands for JavasScript Object Notation, it allows data to be stored and transported

+**bundle exec rspec:** used to run tests